Are you affected by online hate?

 We want to show that platforms like X cannot arbitrarily block people they don’t like.
 With this landmark case, we want to strengthen the work of researchers in the long term.
 The data collected is crucial so that we can take action against disinformation and hate.

 Researchers must therefore be protected from the platforms’ attempts at intimidation.
 So far, taking action against the platforms in these cases involves an enormous cost risk that many of those affected cannot bear.
-A decision in this process could make it easier for researchers to take action against the platforms in the future.
+The EU Commission must therefore ensure that users are able to sue social media platforms at their place of residence.
+Otherwise, they will hardly be able to defend themselves against arbitrary decisions by the platforms due to the high hurdles.

 Why now?